 JBL Charge 5 vs Charge 4: price

-That's quite a bit less than its successor.
-Though as we'll see, you might think the improvements are more than worth it.
+Though as we'll see, you might think the Charge 5's improvements are more than worth the extra outlay.

 JBL Charge 5 vs Charge 4: design